FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 ## Configure FusionAuth

 Next, you want to add an application in FusionAuth.
 An application is anything a user can sign into.
-We're going to reuse an [existing ASP.NET Razor Pages application](/blog/2020/05/06/securing-asp-netcore-razor-pages-app-with-oauth).
-While important, the application isn't the focus of this blog post, so if you want to learn more, check out the past article.
+We're going to reuse an [existing ASP.NET Razor Pages application](/blog/2019/05/06/securing-asp-netcore-razor-pages-app-with-oauth).
+While important, the application isn't the focus of this blog post, so if you want to learn more, check out the previous article.
+But let's pretend this ASP.NET Razor pages application is an internal payroll application.
+Only users in Active Directory should be able to access it.

+Navigate to "Settings" and then "Key Master" to set up an RSA keypair for your JWT.
+You need to do this because the default signing key for a JWT in FusionAuth is HMAC, but the ASP.NET library we are going to use doesn't support symmetric keys.

+pic TBD

+Create an application called "Internal Payroll App".
 In the "OAuth" tab, add a redirect URL of "http://localhost:5000/signin-oidc".
 Add a logout redirect of "http://localhost:5000/".

-Note the `Client ID` and `Client Secret` values.
+Then switch to the "JWT" tab.
+Enable it and change the signing keys to "For Internal Payroll App".

 pic TBD

-Set up an asymmetric signing key and use that for your JWTs, as the version of the OAuth library used doesn't support HMAC as a signing key.
+Save the application and then view it and scroll down to the "OAuth configuration" section, noting the `Client ID` and `Client Secret` values:

 pic TBD

 ## Configure LDAP connector